styxit/HTPC-Manager/README.md

 #### How to enable detailed logs
 1. Shutdown HTPC Manager
-2. Start Htpc.py --loglevel debug (Do NOT start with --debug)
+2. Start Htpc.py --loglevel debug (Do NOT start with --dev)
 3. Start HTPC Manager and wait for error to occur again/reproduce it